This page explains about getting a good night's sleep, from Great Ormond Street Hospital (GOSH).

 After the age of three, children can be taught self-soothing relaxation skills.
 This means that they can learn how to get themselves off to sleep.
 Two examples of self-soothing relaxations skills are given below:

-- Ask them to close their mouth and breath through the nose
+- Ask them to close their mouth and breathe through the nose.

 - With every breath in, they should notice their tummy rise, and with every breath out, it should fall.